lowtze/latin-books/A Latin reader for the lower forms in schools - H J Hardy/Latin Reader - H J Hardy.md

-used for unseen translation either *viva voce* or on paper, and it is hoped that they may be of value in bringing before the minds of those who use them the language as & living vehicle of thought: the facility of expression and sprightliness of manner will compensate for the slight deviations from strictly classical style.
+used for unseen translation either *viva voce* or on paper, and it is hoped that they may be of value in bringing before the minds of those who use them the language as a living vehicle of thought: the facility of expression and sprightliness of manner will compensate for the slight deviations from strictly classical style.